For Academic Year 2018-2019 the ABE department awarded over $100,000 in scholarships!

 Wen-Han Ni Memorial Scholarships

 This scholarship was established in honor of Wen-Han Ni (father) by Dr. Dr. Jiqin Ni, a professor in ABE, in our Environmental and Natural Resources Engineering program.
 This scholarship is to support deserving undergraduate students from Mainland China or Taiwan.
-Dr. Ni's research is in the
+Dr. Ni's research is in the area of air quality.

 Martin Okos Biological & Food Process Engineering Scholarships